Standard-Unix-Notes/unix-notes/README.md

 touch your Yubikey.
 With older Yubikey with firmware prior to 5.2.3 this will mean you will need to touch the key for every file decrypted.
-With older Yubikeys you may wish to turn off the requirement for touchin if you have a lot of notes.
+With older Yubikeys you may wish to turn off the requirement for touching if you have a lot of notes.

 ```shell
 $ ykman openpgp touch enc off